BiagioeCarmine/morra-flask/README.md

 This route's only parameter is the user ID in the query URL.
 It returns the data of the user identified by that ID in JSON format.

+If there is no user with that ID, it responds with `not found` and status code 404.

 Example output for `/users/user/1`:

 ~~~